unionai/unionai-docs/source/development-cycle/creating-projects-on-union.md

-# Creating a project on Union
+# Creating projects on Union

 In this section, we will explore some of the features Union that you are likely to need as you move on from your first project and the best practices that you should follow